Chuck729/UMLDiagramGenerator/README.MD.txt

 M1 Contributions

 Chuck:
-  Worked on UML design.
+  Worked on parsing classes to match UML format and get other needed interfaces and superclasses and making the access level flag work.

 Eric:
-  Worked on UML design.
+  Worked on creating graphViz code form ClassContent and the recursive addition of new classes (recursive flag).

 Logan:
-  Worked on UML design.
+  Updated and cleared up UML design and worked on creating graphviz code form CLassContent.
+Set up main.
+Began implementing code to execute graphViz to automattically generate a png.